Offering Hope, Stability &

 The Answer

-Sponsored by the Lighthouse Rescue Mission, the concept for The Farm is based on the multi-phase program developed by Ken and Kim Thronson for young women in Hattiesburg, Mississippi.
+Emerging just south of Hattiesburg is The Farm, a 10-acre site which will be based on a multi-phase program developed by Ken and Kim Thronson for young women in Hattiesburg, Mississippi.
 For more than ten years, this program has successfully helped women mired in addiction and abusive relationships break free from a cycle of despair.

 What the original Lighthouse program has done for many women, The Farm will do for young men.